A Guide to Your Dislocation Allowance During a PCS Move

 Timing of DLA Payments

-DLA is paid in one lump sum rather than installments or over time and is generally issued around 30 days after paperwork is filed and processed with the installation.
-Some commands can also help service members with the application process, although individual commands do not approve or process the paperwork.
+DLA is paid in a single lump sum rather than installments.
+Most service members receive DLA shortly before or after their move once finance processes the paperwork.
+Some commands can help service members with the application process, although individual commands do not approve or process the paperwork.

 Special Considerations for Higher Pay Grades